 The hoc code and graphical interface for using this distributed mechanism are similar to those for the leak mechanism (Fig. 9.2).
-However, the kd mechanism involves more RANGE variables, and this is reflected in the choices available in the RANGE variable menu of NEURON's Plot what? tool for graph windows.
-Since kd uses potassium, the variables ek and ik (total K+ current) appear in this list along with the variables that are explicitly declared as RANGE and STATE in kd.mod (see Fig. 9.6).
-The total K+ current ik will differ from i\kd only if another mechanism that WRITES ik is present in this section.
+However, the kd mechanism involves more range variables, and this is reflected in the choices available in the range variable menu of variable browsers, such as the Plot what? tool (brought up from the primary menu of a Graph).
+Since kd uses potassium, the variables ek and ik (total $K^+$ current) appear in this list along with the variables that are explicitly declared in RANGE statements or the STATE block of kd.mod (see Fig. 9.6).
+The total $K^+$ current ik will differ from i\kd only if another mechanism that WRITES ik is present in this section.